 Give the petal a few hours to dry, and you’re all done!

 Did you make the twine flowers?
 What did you use them for?
-I used them on my Rustic Doormat, but they're super versatile decorations, and I'd love to hear what you did with them!
+I’d love to hear some more ideas!